PLV321 Plant Pathology

 Recommended textbook: Agrios: PLANT PATHOLOGY, 5th ed.
 2005 ISBN 0-12-044565-4

-Bachelor level courses in plant physiology,microbiology, genetics and chemistry (BOT130, BIO130, BIO120 and KJM100) is absolutely necessary.
+Bachelor level courses in plant physiology,microbiology, genetics and chemistry (BOT130, BIO130, BIO120 and KJM100), including experience in lab work in these subjects, are absolutely necessary.
 Basic plant pathology (plant pathology part of PLV200) will be an advantage.

 Introductory course in plant pathology, cell biology,biochemistry, ecology, organic chemistry, molecular biology